ElMyosotisCode/lrn-fe-001-cv-html-base/README.md

 --

-By the way, my learning project is about "ATS Based CV"
+By the way, for my learning project I took "ATS Based CV" as my first project, because I want to create a CV that can be used to apply for a job in the future.

+In this progress session, I created the base structure of my CV web page using HTML.

 ## Learning Module Session 1 -> HTML Basics